Finding Copies of a Navy Boot Camp Book

 Google Alerts are emails sent to you when Google finds new results -- such as web pages, newspaper articles, or blogs -- that match your search term.

 You can use Google Alerts to monitor anything on the Web.
-We recommend that you set up a broad-based query keyword such as 1951 Navy Keel Book or US Navy Graduation Book Company 343.
+We recommend setting up a broad-based query keyword such as 1951 Navy Keel Book or US Navy Graduation Book Company 343.

-If you start receiving too many results that are not relevant, add more words to your queries such as 1951 Navy Keel Book Great Lakes Company 343.
-One final note is that these books do not have a common name that everyone uses to refer to them.
-With that in mind, it is best not to insert queries within quotes.
+If you start receiving too many results that need to be more relevant, add more words to your queries, such as 1951 Navy Keel Book Great Lakes Company 343.
+One final note is that these books do not have a common name everyone uses to refer to them.
+Considering this, it is best not to insert queries within quotes.

 Other options Include: